Badrshaba/task-front-end-react/README.md

-# how to to run project
+# how to run the application locally

 ## npm i
 ### npm run dev